EET: Experience-Driven Early Termination for Cost-Efficient Software Engineering Agents: Limitations

 \emph{(1) Evaluation scope.} Consistent with prior SE agent studies~\cite{gao2025trae,gao2026more}, our evaluation is limited to SWE-bench Verified, a human-validated benchmark released by OpenAI for reliably assessing AI models’ ability to resolve SE issues.
 In future work, we plan to extend the evaluation to additional benchmarks as more reliable datasets become available.
 If feasible, we also aim to evaluate \gear in industrial settings.

 \emph{(2) Dependence on historical data.} As an experience-driven approach, \gear relies on historical data to construct its experience base.
 For entirely novel issues or domains with sparse historical data, i.e., the ``cold start'' problem, \gear may fail to retrieve relevant experience.
 This limitation is common to RAG-based approaches and motivates further exploration of methods that generalize better in low-data scenarios.

-While \gear demonstrates significant cost reductions and performance maintenance, several limitations remain.
+\emph{(3) Domain scope.} We focus on SE agents because they provide a realistic and cost-sensitive multi-step reasoning setting for evaluation.
+Nonetheless, the design philosophy of \gear is domain-agnostic: it operates at the level of context generation and budget-aware execution rather than task-specific logic.
+Extending \gear to non-programming domains (e.g., general multi-step reasoning agents) is an important direction for future work.